stride3d/stride-docs/en/contributors/documentation/installation.md

 **Other options**

-Update to the latest docfx
+Update to the latest Docfx

 ```
 dotnet tool update -g docfx
 ```

-Install a specific version of docfx
+Install a specific version of Docfx

 ```
 dotnet tool update -g docfx --version 2.67.0
 ```

-Uninstall docfx if you need to downgrade
+Uninstall Docfx if you need to downgrade

 ```